swagthehooman/Quiz_webapp/readme.md

 # Quiz webapp

 ## Introduction
 This is a quiz webapp where users can choose the quiz category and difficulty for gameplay.
 The quiz is of mcq type, with true/false questions.
 After completion of the quiz, the total score is displayed.

+## Screenshot
+### customization page
+(./src/assets/UI\Presentation/1.png)

 ## User customization
 The categories from which users can choose are: